jojo989/gd-docs/docs/topics/vault_codes.md

 # Vault Codes

-In Geometry Dash 2.2 there are three different vaults you can access.
-The Vault, Vault of Secrets and the Chamber of Time.
+In Geometry Dash 2.2 there are four different vaults you can access.
+The Vault, Vault of Secrets, Chamber of Time and The Wraith.
 Each vault has a select number of passwords that you can enter to unlock icons and colors.
+The Wraith is the first vault that is server-sided, meaning the rewards are checked on the server, they can change over time and can not be found by reverse engineering.

 ## Vault Code Encryption